 The Pension Plan assets are intended, over time, to satisfy the obligation of the Corporation to provide retirement benefits in accordance with the plan's terms.
 The Corporation's portfolio is invested in mutual funds held in a variable annuity account and a Guaranteed Deposit Fund ("GDF"), issued by Prudential Retirement Insurance and Annuity Company ("PRIAC").
 GDF is designed to provide liquidity and safety of the principal with a competitive rate of return.
 Principal and accumulated interest is fully guaranteed by PRIAC.
 GDF invests in a broadly diversified fixed income portfolio within PRIAC's general account which is primarily invested in public bonds, commercial mortgages and private placement bonds.
 The value of the GDF is based on contributions received, distributions and other deductions, and interest credited to the account.
 The market value of the GDF is determined by applying the composite market value factor, which is calculated, based on discounted cash flow methodology, to the book value.
-At December 31, 2012 and 2011 the book value was \$1,986,642 and \$3,972,158, respectively.
-The fair values of mutual funds are based on the net asset value reported by the insurance company that holds the variable annuity account.
+At December 31, 2013 and 2012 the book value was \$2,026,662 and \$1,986,642, respectively.
+The mutual funds are valued at the daily closing price as reported by the fund.
+Mutual funds held by the Corporation's Pension Plan are open-end mutual funds that are registered with the Securities and Exchange Commission.
+These funds are required to publish their daily NAV and to transact at that price.
+The mutual funds held by the Corporation's Pension Plan are deemed to be actively traded.

 The assets and liabilities of the Corporation's Pension Plan are recorded at fair value hierarchy in accordance with ASC 820.
 See Note 3 for a discussion of the Corporation's policy regarding this hierarchy.
-The following tables present the level within the fair value hierarchy at which the Corporation's Pension Plan assets are measured on a recurring basis at December 31, 2012 and 2011:
+The following tables present the level within the fair value hierarchy at which the Corporation's Pension Plan assets are measured on a recurring basis at December 31, 2013 and 2012: